michhar/flask-simple-user-assignmet/README.md

 export VM_USER=wonderwoman
 ```

-* Then set all variables in the shell.
+Set the variables in the shell.

     source .vars